forax/write_your_own_java_framework/mapper/README.md

    Internally, a HashMap that associates a class to the computation of the JSON text using the lambda.
    Then check that the tests in the nested class "Q4" all pass.

-   **Note**: the lambda takes a value and returns a value thus it can be typed by a java.util.function.Function.
+   **Note**: the lambda takes a value and returns a value thus it can be typed by a `java.util.function.Function`.
    The type of the class, and the type of the first parameter of the lambda are the same, you need to introduce a type parameter for that.
 Exactly the type of the first parameter of the lambda is a super type of the type of the class.